Discover more from On Simplify

-I hope you will join me on the next leg of our journey together.
+I hope you will join me on the next phase of our journey together.

-Pricing is per-person, not per-account: Some people have multiple devices and/or multiple email accounts, so I’m allowing unlimited devices and up to 10 email accounts for each person on a subscription.
-But this only works at the current price point if it is not abused.
+Pricing is per-person, not per-account: Some people have multiple devices and/or multiple email accounts, so I’m allowing unlimited devices and up to 10 email accounts for each person on a plan.

-Whatever happens, to every person that signs up, it means so much to have your support as a paying customer.
-And I will work hard to keep you as a customer.
-To those that do not sign up, I hope Simplify brought some peace to your inbox and that our paths cross again.
+Your support means so much to me: For those that sign up, thank you!
+I will work hard to keep you as a happy customer.
+For those that do not sign up, I hope Simplify brought some peace to your inbox and that our paths cross again.

 How did we get here?
 Why is Simplify no longer free?

-If you are new to the newsletter or this is the first time you’re hearing about the subscription, here are some posts that provide more context:
+If you are new to the newsletter or this is the first time you’re hearing about the paid plan, here are some posts that provide more context: